Kelvin-Helmholtz versus Tearing Instability: What Drives Turbulence in Stochastic Reconnection?: Discussion

 \subsection{Turbulent reconnection as a dominant process}

 Suggested 20 years ago, the turbulent reconnection model has gotten significant support both from subsequent numerical \cite[see][]{Kowal_etal:2009, Kowal_etal:2012, Kowal_etal:2017, Eyink_etal:2013, Oishi_etal:2015, Takamoto_etal:2015, Beresnyak:2017, Takamoto:2018}, theoretical \citep{Eyink_etal:2011, Eyink:2011, Eyink:2015, Lazarian_etal:2015, Lazarian_etal:2019}, as well as observational \cite[see][]{CiaravellaRaymond:2008, Sych_etal:2009, Sych_etal:2015, KhabarovaObridko:2012, Lazarian_etal:2012, Santos-Lima_etal:2013, Leao_etal:2013, Gonzales-Casanova_etal:2018} studies.
 At the moment of its introduction the model was an alternative to the Hall-MHD models predicting Petschek X-point geometry of reconnection point, i.e., very regular type of reconnection.
 The later model required plasma to be collisionless, which is in contrast to the turbulent one, which did not depend on any plasma microphysics and was applicable to both collisional and collisionless media.
 It was later understood that the X-point geometry is not tenable in realistic settings.
 Instead, the tearing reconnection \cite[see][]{Syrovatskii:1981, Loureiro_etal:2007, Bhattacharjee_etal:2009} became the main alternative scenario for the turbulent model.
 So far 2-dimensional simulations demonstrated fast reconnection for both MHD and kinetic regimes.
 Compared to earlier Hall-MHD reconnection that necessarily required collisionless plasma condition this was definitely an important improvement.
 The tearing reconnection shares many features with the turbulent one.
-For instance, Hall-MHD reconnection required a particular set of boundary conditions that was difficult to preserve in the realistic setting with the random external perturbations, not needed for tearing case.
+For instance, Hall-MHD Petschek-type reconnection, due to the presence of slow shock crossing the boundary, required a particular set of boundary conditions that was difficult to preserve in the realistic setting with the random external perturbations \cite[see, e.g.][]{Forbes:2001}.
+In the presence of random/turbulent motions, inevitable in astrophysical settings, the Petscheck solution would not be satisfied.
+The tearing plasmoid reconnection is a more robust scheme therefore.